 Here are a few tips to lose some pounds while breastfeeding:

 - Eat whole food grains, lots of fresh fruits, and veggies.
 These foods provide nutrition with fewer calories.

 - Avoid all the junk and processed foods;

 - Start moderate exercise for at least 30 mins initially and make it a habit to do some physical activity for at least 1 hour.

 Losing pregnancy weight post delivery might take some time, for which you need to give a gentle approach.
 It is possible to follow some less restrictive fasting schedules without facing any nutritional deficiency.
 But every individual is different and based on your health; you might need a personalized diet plan.
-Therefore, if you want to try intermittent fasting, it is essential to discuss it with your doctor.
+Therefore, if you want to try intermittent fasting while breastfeeding, it is essential to discuss it with your doctor.